AlexAnzolaJ/html-css-101-cwe-materials/readme.md

 ---
 <a name="opening"></a>
-## Opening (7 mins)
+## Opening (5 mins)

 - Review current lesson objectives.

-- You can then include a hook / real-world relevance, here is a suggestion:
+> You can then include a hook / real-world relevance, here is a suggestion:
 	- "Did you know that there are over one billion websites that are live today?
 You can reach so many people by creating a website that distributes your ideas in a unique way.
 Tonight we will be learning the building blocks that will allow you to get creative and bring your ideas to life."

-- Ask each student to share first name and answer the following question: "What brought you here tonight?."
+- Each student will share first name and answer the following question: "What brought you here tonight?."

-> Instructor Note: Use instructor notes to talk directly to instructors.
-Otherwise, write out lesson directions and materials in a student-facing voice.

 ***

 <a name="introduction"></a>
-## Introduction: (20 mins)
+## Introduction: (15 mins)

 > Instructor Note: Discuss topic and explain by dividing parts into sections.
 Ask students to define, explain, or recall any **specific** elements relating to the current topic, when applicable.

 #### How the World Wide Web Works:

-In this section you will be discussing how the world wide web works.
+> In this section you will be discussing how the world wide web works.
 It is important here to include the following:

+- Web communication comes down to requests and responses.
+- What is a host?

+> Host: A server that stores the files that make up a website.

+- What is a client?

+> Client: user, the computer requesting to view the website.

+- What makes up a request?

+> Request: Starts off with the client typing the web address in to the browser address bar.
+It is called a "get request."
+Web browsers actually don’t use URLs to request web sites from servers, instead they use IP addresses (internet protocol) which is just a series of numbers that is unique to a web address.
+Something called the DNS(Domain Name System) server is responsible for finding the IP address that matches the web address that was typed in.
+The corresponding IP address is sent back to your web browser

+- What makes up a response?
 - When you type in google.com in to the browser, you are sending what is called a *get request*.
 - The request is first received by the DNS (Domain Name System) server, which serves like the "yellow pages" - it finds which IP (Internet Protocol) address matches the domain name the user typed in.
 - Once the corresponding IP address is found, the request continues to the web server, which hosts the files that make up the front end of a site.